afreem66/deflate-this/README.md

 - Once all the necessary technology was required I began to write out my necessary pathways in a single controller.
 I later realized creating multiple controllers would be more practical.
 - I built just enough html to make it possible to navigate through the different pages.
 From there I made sure to fulfill all the CRUD functions with database capabilities for posts and users.
 - After creating all CRUDs I added some extra functions like comments, up/down votes and sorting by vote score.
 I had help from Huntington on this, he was super helpful.
--  From there I added some extras like bcrypt and posts by users.
+-  From there I added some extras like bcrypt and finding all posts by users.
 Can't have any hackers getting in to my stuff!
 - Lastly, I spent the final day of the project timeline styling.
 I first used bootstrap to style the forms and buttons.
 Then got crazy and added an animated rotating football, and sliding user and nav menus.
 I used CSS for all of these.
 - During the last day I also implemented the locals variable.
 - Finally I added a background image and styled all my pages to make them clean and consistent.